Do you mean the waves or the country?

 If that freaked you out, head south, generally locals are nice in the smaller villages.
 El Cuco is a friendly fishing village with a good point. about 10 years agoAnswered by whoissteveanyway via Travellr.com

 I also traveled there through gosurfelsalvador.com, and it was incredibly safe (very friendly locals) it was my first time surfing and I attended a surf camp.
 In no time I was standing up and trying to carve (not the most successful).
 My hates the water so while my daughters and I where learning to surf, she took relaxing yoga classes.
 Everyone there was extremely nice and helpful on tourist sites and resteraunts.
 My wife, two daughters, and myself had a wonderful time, we are hopeing to plan another trip there soon (spring break, hopefully).
 We never would have had this wonderful trip with out the help of the people at surfelsalvador.
-Thanks!!!! over 7 years agoAnswered by Lerenzo via Travellr.com
+Thanks!!!! almost 8 years agoAnswered by Lerenzo via Travellr.com